goatatwork/snmpwalk-container/README.md

 This is Alpine 3.13 + net-snmp-tools added with an "snmpwalk" ENTRYPOINT.

+Sometimes I find myself wanting to run an snmpwalk from a box that does not have any SNMP tools installed.
+I find using a container built with snmpwalk as its *ENTRYPOINT* is more convenient than installing the OS packages for SNMP support.

 To perform an snmpwalk, fire off something like this:

 ```